 2. NEW RAZORS MAKE MORE CUTS, NOT THE PERFECT SHAVE

 Try the opposite: an older razor or one with damaged blades is more likely to cause cuts.
 The duller the blade, the more pressure you need to use to shave, which is how those wet shaving cuts happen.
 If it feels like the blade is tugging at your skin or the shave doesn’t feel as close as usual, that’s a sign it’s probably time to change blades.
-One easy way to ensure the perfect shave and to avoid the guesswork is to join Gillette Club.
-We take care of the sending-the-blade part, and you take care of the looking-great part.

 3. RAZOR BLADES SHOULD BE CHANGED WEEKLY